DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 [Auto theft in Dallas is at a record high and climbing](https://www.cbsnews.com/texas/news/auto-theft-reports-hitting-new-highs-in-north-texas/), with 13,412 cars and trucks stolen just last year in Dallas alone.
 Last week, I went out to dinner with three friends and all of them had their car towed, totaled, or both within the last year; only one of the three managed to get their car back and that's who drove the other two that night.

 Last January, even without owning a car I too had a car towed when, to my embarrasment, I made a mistake advising where my should park her car on her first day visiting me from Paris.
 She had borrowed her parents car for the visit, and we had to take a Lyft to the tow yard in South Dallas.

+Of course, just because owning a car is difficult doesn't mean not having a car is easy.

+What are the practical factors?
+That's coming up...